-There are twenty four different species of bumblebee in the UK.
-Can you spot a red, white or buff-tailed bumblebee feeding on nectar?
+There are twenty four different Beetles are thought to be the first pollinating insects on earth.
+Look species of bumblebee in the UK. for a beetle with a shiny hard Can you spot a red, white or shell - the exoskeleton (outside buff-tailed bumblebee feeding on skeleton) armour that protects nectar?
 The females have bright yellow pollen baskets on their legs.